 What is Lent?

-Lent begins with Ash Wednesday and covers a period of approximately six weeks before Easter Sunday, including Holy Week.
-Believers prepare for the resurrection through prayer, penance, repentance of sins, giving, atonement and self-denial.
-Holy Week marks the death and burial of Jesus, ending in the joyful celebration on Easter Sunday of His Resurrection.
+Lent begins with Ash Wednesday and covers a period of approximately six weeks before Easter Sunday, including Holy Week (40 days, not counting Sundays).
+Believers prepare for the resurrection as they are led, through prayer, penance, repentance of sins, giving, atonement and self-denial.
+Holy Week marks the death and burial of Jesus, beginning on Palm Sunday and ending in the joyful celebration on Easter Sunday of His Resurrection.
 Some Christians "give up" certain foods or behaviors during Lent to help them focus on the sacrifices Jesus made to free us from sin.
 Many Christians to practice a spiritual discipline during, such as reading a daily devotional.

 The 40 days of Lent commemorates the forty days that, according to the Gospels of Matthew, Mark and Luke, Jesus spent fasting in the desert, before beginning his public ministry.